goerz/clusterjob/docs/source/model.rst

         In the clusterjob package, a run is represented by the :class:`~clusterjob.AsyncResult` class.
 This class provides a superset of the interface in :class:`multiprocessing.pool.AsyncResult`.
-It is also deliberately similar to the :class:`ipyparallel.client.asyncresult.AsyncResult` class.
+It is also deliberately similar to the :class:`ipyparallel.AsyncResult<ipyparallel:AsyncResult>`
+        class.
 The Run maintains all the required information to communicate with the scheduler about the status of the job.
 It can be cached to disk.